General Data Protection Regulation (GDPR)

 How we Collect Information

-Personal data and sensitive personal data held by the CUA Institutes relating to applicants is obtained directly from the student or applicant with their consent.
+Personal data and sensitive personal data held by the Atlantic Technological University (ATU) relating to applicants is obtained directly from the student or applicant with their consent.

-Personal data may be collected directly from applicants who provide information to the Institute expressing an interest in becoming a student, and/or through the application or registration processes.
+Personal data may be collected directly from applicants who provide information to the University expressing an interest in becoming a student, and/or through the application or registration processes.

 Purpose of Collecting Information

-The RPL Assessment Tool holds the personal data of its students in order to implement and manage all services and processes relating to student access to programmes in CUA Institutes.
-Only information required for these purposes is obtained and processed, and without it the Institutes may not be able to provide the RPL Assessment service.
-Information is passed between various sections of the Institute for operational reasons as is necessary and proportionate for intended purposes.
+The RPL Assessment Tool holds the personal data of its students in order to implement and manage all services and processes relating to student access to programmes in the Atlantic Technological University (ATU).
+Only information required for these purposes is obtained and processed, and without it the University may not be able to provide the RPL Assessment service.
+Information is passed between various sections of the University for operational reasons as is necessary and proportionate for intended purposes.

 We may use information collected for the following purposes;